Critical and near-critical relaxation of holographic superfluids: Analysis of intermediate time behavior

-First of all, we notice that $\frac{C_4(\rho-\rho_c)}{\phi_0^2}=\frac{\phi(t\rightarrow\infty)^2}{\phi(0)^2}$.
+First of all, we notice that if the final state is in the condensed phase, then $\frac{C_4(\rho-\rho_c)}{\phi_0^2}=\frac{\phi(t\rightarrow\infty)^2}{\phi(0)^2}$.
 As we have been interested exclusively in quenches that lead to a decay of the condensate, we will assume $\frac{C_4(\rho-\rho_c)}{\phi_0^2}<1$.
 Hence the bracket depending on $\phi_0$ in \eqref{phi} and \eqref{A} is positive and can be absorbed in the exponent as a shift $t\rightarrow t+t_0$ in the time coordinate.
 As we would like to ignore such shifts, we will from now on take the limit $\phi_0\rightarrow\infty$.
-This limit is technically unphysical, as equation \eqref{eq2} is only expected to be reliable for small values of $\phi$, however it simplifies equations \eqref{phi} and \eqref{A} and their analysis considerably.
+This limit is technically un-physical, as equation \eqref{eq2} is only expected to be reliable for small values of $\phi$, however it simplifies equations \eqref{phi} and \eqref{A} and their analysis considerably.
 The results of this analysis should then also hold for realistic settings up to shifts on the time axis.

 We already discussed the very late time behavior in equations \eqref{latetime1} and \eqref{latetime2}, seeing an exponential falloff towards equilibrium at $t\gg1$.
 Now, we turn our attention to earlier times.
 For this, we define a map $\mM(y(t))\equiv \frac{\dot{y}(t)\times t}{y(t)}$.
-This has the benefit that it easily allows us to analyse and distinguish the qualitative behavior of functions, as e.g.~
+This has the benefit that it easily allows us to analyze and distinguish the qualitative behavior of functions, as e.g.~